12 Best Spin Bowlers of All Time (updated for 2024)

 So just why did spin bowling make that comeback?
 I think that something different was needed and that was provided by the mystery spin of Murali and the sharp turn of leg spinner Shane Warne.

 In turn, their success saw more spin-friendly dry pitches and that allowed more conventional bowlers such as Graeme Swann and R Ashwin to stand out.
-Spin bowlers still need quality but it does help to have a wider range of deliveries in the modern game.
+Spin bowlers still need quality but it does help to have variation and a wider range of deliveries in the modern game.

 1. Muttiah Muralitharan (Sri Lanka)